Wildmeshing Toolkit

 ◆ is_weight_up_to_date

-std::function<bool(const AppMesh&, const std::tuple<double, Op, Tuple>& t)> wmtk::ExecutePass< AppMesh, policy >::is_weight_up_to_date
+std::function<bool(const AppMesh&, const std::tuple<double, Op, Tuple>& t)> wmtk::ExecutePass< AppMesh >::is_weight_up_to_date

 Initial value: